 Anecdotes about Kamprad abound.
 When his father complained that Ingvar slept late in the morning, Ingvar got himself an alarm clock, set it for six o’clock, and yanked away the off button.
 According to Kamprad, we should all divide our lives ‘into 10-minute units, and sacrifice as few of them as possible in meaningless activity.’

-Though past 85, Kamprad still travels the world to visit new IKEA stores.
-He flies economy class, calls his employees ‘co-workers’, encourages everyone to dress informally, stays in cheap hotels and even replaces bottles from the hotel room mini-bar with cheap bottles bought in local supermarkets.
-He drives an old Volvo.
-He gives no interviews.
+Until his death in 2018, Kamprad continued to travel the world to visit new IKEA stores.
+He flew economy class, called his employees ‘co-workers’, encouraged everyone to dress informally, stayed in cheap hotels and even replaced bottles from the hotel room mini-bar with cheap bottles bought in local supermarkets.
+He drove an old Volvo.
+He gave no interviews.

 Critics of these stories say they seem intended to reinforce the company’s no-nonsense brand and encourage cost-awareness among company staff.
-They point out that Kamprad may be the world’s richest man, that he owns several lavish houses around the world, and that it would be ludicrous to assume a man of such wealth would not use any of it for private purposes.
+They point out that Kamprad may have been the world’s richest man, that he owned several lavish houses around the world, and that it would be ludicrous to assume a man of such wealth would not have used any of it for private purposes.

 At the top of the rich list

-IKEA’s elaborate ownership structure, with several off-shore trust funds controlled but not strictly owned by Kamprad himself, makes it impossible to establish just how rich he is, but estimates frequently put Kamprad between number 1 and number 11 on the world rich list.
+IKEA’s elaborate ownership structure, with several off-shore trust funds that were controlled but not strictly owned by Kamprad himself, made it impossible to establish just how rich he was, but estimates frequently put Kamprad between number 1 and number 11 on the world rich list.

 IKEA has dodged anti-corporate sentiments remarkably well.
 Few allegations of poor labour practices, bad environmental policies or arrogant customer service have tarnished the brand name.